kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 9. If a **Find more apps** window appears, select the **X** in the upper right-hand corner of the window to close it.

 10. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
-This is the MOD Administrator's Microsoft 365 home page. <br/>
+This is the ODL user's Microsoft 365 home page. <br/>

+	>**Note:** if it doesn't open, then in the Edge browser paste this URL **admin.microsoft.com**.

 	Notice the initials **MA** that appear in a circle in the top-right corner of the screen.
-These are the initials of the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
+These are the initials of the **ODL user** account, which is the tenant admin account created by your lab hosting provider that you just signed in as.
 The other existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with each of their accounts; therefore, when you sign in as any of those users in later labs, the user's picture will be displayed rather than the user's initials.
-However, when a user such as the MOD Administrator has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>
+However, when a user such as the ODL user has no picture assigned to it, the user's initials are displayed in place of the picture. <br/>

 	On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the left-hand pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.